 After all, when Sin After Sin arrived on April 8, 1977, Judas Priest remained a promising but unproven proposition, still lurking in the commercial shadow of Black Sabbath and Led Zeppelin, despite the significant creative growth spurt undertaken between 1974's uneven Rocka Rolla and 1976's astonishingly accomplished Sad Wings of Destiny.

 Priest were most definitely on the rise, and the music industry seemed to sense as much when major label CBS Records decided to sign the band away from independent Gull Records.

 Now the stage was set for vocalist Rob Halford, guitarists Glenn Tipton and K.K.
-Downing, and bassist Ian Hill to prove their worth -- they just needed a drummer to fill the void left by the departed Alan Moore, eventually settling on session ace Simon Phillips.
-For a producer, the group turned to former Deep Purple bassist Roger Glover, and together they entered London's Ramport Studios, armed with a new selection of brazen metal anthems and a few surprises.
+Downing, and bassist Ian Hill to prove their worth.
+They just needed a drummer to fill the void left by Alan Moore, eventually settling on session ace Simon Phillips.
+For a producer, the group turned to Deep Purple bassist Roger Glover, and together they entered London's Ramport Studios, armed with a new selection of brazen metal anthems and a few surprises.